core-wg/resource-directory/draft-ietf-core-resource-directory.md

 finding the resource directory:

 1. It may be configured with a specific IP address for the RD.
 That IP address may also be an anycast address, allowing the network to forward RD requests to an RD that is topologically close; each target network environment in which some of these preconfigured nodes are to be brought up is then configured with a route for this anycast address that leads to an appropriate RD.
 (Instead of using an anycast address, a multicast address can also be preconfigured.
    The RD servers then need to configure one of their interfaces with this multicast address.)
-2. It may be configured with a DNS name for the RD and a resource-record type to look up under this name; it can find a DNS server to perform the lookup using the usual mechanisms for finding DNS servers.
+2. It may be configured with a DNS name for the RD and use DNS to return  the IP address of the RD; it can find a DNS server to perform the lookup using the usual mechanisms for finding DNS servers.
 3. It may be configured to use a service discovery mechanism such as DNS-SD {{-dnssd}}.
 The present specification suggests configuring the service with name rd._sub._coap._udp, preferably within the